se-edu/addressbook-level3/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.

-1. Double-click the file to start the app.
+1. Double-click the file to start the app. <br>
+  Please take note that double-clicking the jar file might not work in Mac computers.
+Alternative way to run the jar file: <br>
+  * Copy the jar file into an empty folder
+  * Open a command window in that folder
+  * Run the command java -jar {filename}.jar <br>e.g., java -jar AddressBook3.jar (i.e., run the command in the same folder as the jar file)

 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>